 ITE Providers should make students aware of their eligibility to claim this incentive and should provide each eligible student with guidance on the process.

-Each eligible student is required to submit a vendor details form to the Welsh Government by 31 March of the year of study.
+Each eligible student is required to submit a Registration form to the Welsh Government by 31 March of the year of study.
 The student should provide a personal e-mail address on the form and ensure that the form is sent to Welsh Government from the personal e-mail address provided.

 The form should be completed with a personal e-mail address and be submitted electronically in a secure way, from that personal email address to the Welsh Government at ITEIncentives@gov.wales by 31st March in the year of study or payment cannot be made.
 You will need to familiarise yourself with this guidance and the 'how to' guidance document before submitting the form.

 How to claim the first grant payment